RafaelRutgers/thesis-deep-learning-models/README.md

 # thesis-deep-learning-models
+This repository contains the code for CNN, LSTM, and CNN-LSTM hybrid models used to predict the tilt response of Very Large Floating Structures (VLFSs).

+Overview

-Codes for the CNN, LSTM, and CNN-LSTM hybrid models for the prediction of the tilt response of Very Large Floating Structures.
-All models predict the tilt response at 50 locations along a fictive OFPV platform for each second during a 1 hour storm.
-Only the sea state is used as a variable input for all the models.
-These are spectral density values for the CNN and CNN-LSTM hybrid.
-Two wave elevation values per second are used as a variable input for the LSTM and CNN-LSTM hybrid.
-The latter thus includes two types of inputs.
+All models predict the tilt response at 50 locations along a fictive Offshore Floating Photovoltaic (OFPV) platform for every second during a one-hour storm.
+The only variable input for all models is the sea state:

-The required packages to run these codes are given in the file Packages.py.
-The codes are developed in Google Colab.
-When not using Google Colab, the concerned import packages can be ignored.

-The data used, is created by a FE-FSI model, and can be sent upon request.
-Make sure to properly prepare the data: split and scale the data, and stratify if wanted.
+	•	The CNN and CNN-LSTM hybrid models use spectral density values as input.
+	•	The LSTM and CNN-LSTM hybrid models use two wave elevation values per second as input.
+	•	The CNN-LSTM hybrid combines both spectral density values and wave elevation data, incorporating two types of inputs.

+Requirements & Installation
+	•	The required packages are listed in requirements.txt.
+	•	The modules used in this project are provided in Modules.py.
+	•	The code was developed using Google Colab.
+	•	If running the code outside Google Colab, you can safely ignore Colab-specific imports.

+Data Availability & Preparation

+The dataset used in this study was generated using a Finite Element - Fluid-Structure Interaction (FE-FSI) model and is available upon request.

+If using the dataset, ensure proper preprocessing, including:
+	•	Splitting and scaling the data.
+	•	Stratifying, if necessary.

+Model-Specific Notes
-The LSTM_CLASS.py and CNN-LSTM-HYBRID_CLASS.py include a windowing function inside the class.
-Make sure to call this function before scaling and training.
-In the CNN-LSTM hybrid class the spectral density values are concatenated as many times to match the time dimension of one storm (3600 seconds).
+	•	The LSTM_CLASS.py and CNN-LSTM-HYBRID_CLASS.py files contain an internal windowing function.
+	•	Ensure this function is called before scaling and training the models.
+	•	In the CNN-LSTM hybrid class, spectral density values are repeated to match the time dimension of a full storm (3600 seconds).